How to win the Amazon Buy Box

 Amazon give fairly clear guidance on what they expect from Buy Box winners.
 Excellence in all areas!
 That may be a rather succinct summary but it’s not too far from what you will find.

 The most obvious requirement is that some categories require you to be using Fulfilled By Amazon in order to qualify for the Buy Box.
-These categories include Music, Video and DVD categories, so if you are not using FBA don’t expect to win the Buy Box in those categories.
+To be Buy Box eligible in categories that include Music, Video and DVD categories, you need to be using FBA.
+Don’t expect to win the Buy Box in those categories if you don't use FBA.

 If we consider why Amazon put that requirement on winning the Buy Box for DVDs, we get a valuable insight into how their thought processes work.
 DVDs are among those items that can be described as Fast Moving Consumer Goods, knowing that there is guaranteed available stock is clearly important to Amazon.
 Why would they promote a seller if they felt that the order might go un-fulfilled?